-Workweeks are not to exceed the maximum set by local law.
+Working hours are not to exceed the maximum set by local law.
+Standard weekly working hours are not to exceed 48 hours based on ILO convention C001 on working hours.
 Further, a workweek should not be more than 60 hours per week, including overtime, except in emergency or unusual situations.
 Workers shall be allowed at least one day off every seven days.